 Oct.
 1 Niagara College Report

-A pair of soccer players have been named Niagara College’s athletes of the week.
+A pair of local soccer players were named Niagara College’s female and male athletes of the week

 NIAGARA’S BEST MAN